Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Introduction

 We consider the so-called assumption lean regression framework \citep{Buja,Assumption},

 where $f(X)=E(Y|X)$ is the unknown conditional mean function, $\epsilon$ is the random error independent of $X\in \RR^p$ with $\EE(\epsilon)=0$, $\EE(\epsilon^2)=\sigma^2$, {and $\sigma^2$ is an unknown parameter}.
-We assume that $X$ and $Y$ are centered with $\EE(X)=0$ and $\EE(f(X))=0$.
-On the one hand, we would like to put as fewer model assumptions on $f(X)$ as possible to make the model more flexible.
-On the other hand, for the purpose of interpretability, we often fit simple parametric models such as linear regression to explain the association between $Y$ and $X$ in many practical data analysis.
-To meet both ends, we focus on the linear regression as a working model where the true data generating process follows (\ref{eq_model}).
+We consider the random design and assume that $X$ and $Y$ are centered with $\EE(X)=0$ and $\EE(f(X))=0$.
+On one hand, we would like to put as fewer assumptions as possible on $f(X)$ to enable model flexibility.
+On the other hand, for the purpose of interpretability, we often fit simple parametric models such as linear regression to explain the association between $Y$ and $X$.
+To meet both ends, we consider linear regression as a working model where the true data generating process follows (\ref{eq_model}).
 Since $\EE[(Y-X^T\btheta)^2]=\EE[(f(X)-X^T\btheta)^2]+\sigma^2$, the regression coefficients in a linear model correspond to the $L_2(\PP)$ projection of $f(X)$ onto the linear space spanned by $X$, i.e.,

-which describes the linear dependence between $Y$ and $X$.
-We note that since $\EE(X)=0$ and $\EE(f(X))=0$, the intercept parameter in the working linear regression is 0.
-Thus, we do not include the intercept parameter in the definition of $\btheta^*$.
-Our goal is to estimate the high dimensional parameter $\btheta^*$ and further construct confidence intervals or hypothesis tests for some linear functional of $\btheta^*$, i.e., $\bv^T\btheta^*$ for some given $\bv\in\RR^p$.
+that delineates the linear dependence between $Y$ and $X$.
+We do not include intercept in $\btheta^*$ simply because $\EE(X)=0$ and $\EE(f(X))=0$.
+Our goal here is to estimate the high dimensional parameter $\btheta^*$.